viamrobotics/docs/docs/components/camera/fake.md

 ---

 A `fake` camera is a camera model for testing.
-The camera always returns the same image, which is an image of a chess board.
+The camera always returns the same image, which is an image of a gradient.
 This camera also returns a point cloud.

 You can optionally specify either a height or width, and the image will be scaled to preserve a 16:9 aspect ratio.